ducmngx/FailBench/README.md

 # GenAISim - Saad_Dev Branch

 ## Code Organization
-I'm basing the code organization on a mujoco example I found online. https://github.com/justagist/mujoco_panda/tree/master

-We can adjust as we develop this repo but I just needed something to start with.
+Currently its a bit messy. ill fix it over the week.
+The jackal xml file can be found in model/jackal.xml.
+I want to base the code organization on a mujoco example I found online - https://github.com/justagist/mujoco_panda/tree/master.
+We can adjust as we develop this repo.

 ## Helpful things to know
 - mujoco can load urdf files with minimal changes.
 However its better to convert a URDF file to a mujoco xml file via `./compile /path/to/model.urdf /path/to/mujuco_model.xml`.